skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Mordan.
 He arrived and joined with the few people still alive in Fort Bolland, then moved south to liberate Crossway.

-> If I hadn't changed the campaign so that the Dwarves and Sagemaster
+> If I hadn't changed the campaign so that the dwarves and Sagemaster
 > arrived at more or less the same time (within a week of each other)
 > then all of this would have played out very differently.
 Still, this
 > wasn't a bad ending.